2022/01/01

 Entering the passenger holding area at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 after clearing security during the early morning rush hour

-Our aircraft for today, 9V-SWU, being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her ultra-long morning transpacific flight over both the China Seas and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)
+Our aircraft for today, 9V-SWU, being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her upcoming long morning transpacific flight over the South China Sea, East China Sea and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)

-A closer view of 9V-SWU being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her ultra-long morning transpacific flight over the China Seas and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)
+A closer view of 9V-SWU being serviced at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her upcoming long morning transpacific flight over the South China Sea, East China Sea and North Pacific Ocean to the United States via the State of Japan as Singapore Airlines flight SQ 012 bound for Los Angeles via Tokyo (Narita)

 Overlooking the main airport tarmac area from the passenger holding lounge at Gate No. A10 located in Concourse A at Singapore Changi Airport Terminal 3